2025 Blatten glacier collapse: Glacier movement and further collapses

-Small rockfall at Kleine Nesthorn on the afternoon of May 19, 2025.
+Small rockfall at Kleine Nesthorn on the afternoon of 19 May 2025.
 In the enlargement, the mountain's disintegration is visible.

-Further collapses occurred on May 19 and 20, with a total of 1.5 million cubic meters of rock sliding from the northeast flank of Kleine Nesthorn downhill onto the Birch Glacier.
-The increased pressure caused the glacier's flow speed to rise by May 21, reaching 0.5 to 0.8 meters per day according to a report on May 22.
+Further collapses occurred on 19 May and 20 May, with a total of 1.5 million cubic metres of rock sliding from the northeast flank of Kleine Nesthorn downhill onto the Birch Glacier.
+The increased pressure caused the glacier's flow speed to rise by 21 May, reaching 0.5 to 0.8 metres per day according to a report on 22 May.
 Conversely, the melting and movement of the glacier at the lower part of the Nesthorn flank contributed to the instability of the steep slope there.

-The Swiss Seismological Service recorded about a dozen rockfalls from May 19, which, except for the main event on May 28, produced tremors with an indicative magnitude mostly around 1.4, ranging between 0.3 and 1.6 on the Richter scale.
-Geologists estimated that up to five million cubic meters of rock could still slide.
+The Swiss Seismological Service recorded about a dozen rockfalls from 19 May, which, except for the main event on 28 May, produced tremors with an indicative magnitude mostly around 1.4, ranging between 0.3 and 1.6 on the Richter scale.
+Geologists estimated that up to five million cubic metres of rock could still slide.

-By noon on May 23, the debris accumulation on the Birch Glacier was still far enough from the glacier's edge that no large boulders had fallen over the edge into the valley.
+By noon on 23 May, the debris accumulation on the Birch Glacier was still far enough from the glacier's edge that no large boulders had fallen over the edge into the valley.

-The glacier's flow speed increased to 4 to 4.5 meters per day by May 24, after an estimated two-thirds of the unstable rock formations had fallen onto the glacier.
-By the next day, the debris pile reached a height of 81 meters, and the glacier tongue's movement increased rapidly.
-By May 27, it reached ten meters per day.
+The glacier's flow speed increased to 4 to 4.5 metres per day by 24 May, after an estimated two-thirds of the unstable rock formations had fallen onto the glacier.
+By the next day, the debris pile reached a height of 81 metres, and the glacier tongue's movement increased rapidly.
+By 27 May, it reached ten metres per day.
 Local authorities estimated that about nine million tons of debris (approximately 3.5 million m^{3}) had accumulated on the glacier surface.
 The additional pressure from this debris enhanced the formation of meltwater, which acted as a sliding layer between the ice and the ground, contributing to the glacier's accelerated slide toward the valley.
-Since May 25, smaller parts of the glacier's edge broke off.
-On May 27, larger ice collapses occurred but stopped well above the valley floor.
-On the morning of May 28, an ice and debris mass reached the Lonza for the first time.
+Since 25 May, smaller parts of the glacier's edge broke off.
+On 27 May, larger ice collapses occurred but stopped well above the valley floor.
+On the morning of 28 May, an ice and debris mass reached the Lonza for the first time.
 Later that day, after filling the Birchbach channel, it overcame a deflection dam that previously directed normal snow avalanches from the Birchbach valley westward.
 The ice and debris mixture that flowed over the dam stopped above the built-up area, causing only minor damage.